-&lt;sup>a See section Exon numbering on page 2 for more information.
+^a See section Exon numbering on page 2 for more information.

-- ¥ Changed in version E1.
-Minor alteration, no change in sequence detected. - § Mutation-specific probe.
-This probe will only generate a signal when the TERT C250T or C228T, mutation is present.
-It has been tested on artificial and cell line DNA but not on positive human samples! - " Probe located in or near a GC-rich region.
-A low signal can be caused by salt contamination in the DNA sample leading to incomplete DNA denaturation, especially of GC-rich regions. - ± SNV rs146326040 could influence the probe signal at 190 nt, and SNV rs587780544 could influence the probe signal at 208 nt.
-In case of apparent deletions, it is recommended to sequence the region targeted by these probes. - ‡ The ligation site of this probe is located on a common mutational hotspot both in germline and somatic samples as reported by the IARC TP53 Database (https://p53.iarc.fr/).
-In case of apparent deletions, it is recommended to sequence the region targeted by this probe. - ¬ Flanking probe.
-Included to help determine the extent of a deletion/duplication.
-CNAs of only the flanking or reference probes are unlikely to be related to the condition tested. - # This probe's specificity relies on a single nucleotide difference compared to a related gene, pseudogene or highly similar region.
-As a result, an apparent duplication of only this probe can be the result of a non-significant single nucleotide sequence change in the related gene, pseudogene or highly similar region.
+- ¥ Changed in version D3.
+Minor alteration, no change in sequence detected. - ± SNP rs587780544 could influence the probe signal at 208 nt and SNP rs121912660 could influence the signal of the probe at 283 nt.
+In case of apparent deletions, it is recommended to sequence the region targeted by this probe. - ‡ The ligation site of this probe is located on a common mutational hotspot both in germline and somatic samples as reported by the IARC TP53 Database (http://p53.iarc.fr/).
+In case of apparent deletions, it is recommended to sequence the region targeted by this probe. - # This probe's specificity relies on a single nucleotide difference compared to a related gene or pseudogene.
+As a result, an apparent duplication of only this probe can be the result of a non-significant single nucleotide sequence change in the related gene or pseudogene.